extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-manifest/README.md

   - `options_ui/page`
   - `background/service_worker`
     Values are absolute file paths.
 When provided, the plugin uses these lists to validate and, when applicable, rewrite paths.
-- excludeList: prevents matching absolute file paths from being rewritten/validated.
-When a path is in excludeList, it is preserved as-is in the final manifest.

 Example: